dotnet/docs/docs/core/testing/unit-testing-with-dotnet-test.md

 Now, that you've made one test pass, it's time to write more.
 There are a few other simple cases for prime numbers: 0, -1.
 You could add those as new tests, with the `[Fact]` attribute, but that quickly becomes tedious.
-There are other xunit attributes that enable you to write a suite of similar tests.
+There are other xUnit attributes that enable you to write a suite of similar tests.
 A `Theory` represents a suite of tests that execute the same code, but have different input arguments.
 You can use the `[InlineData]` attribute to specify values for those